siberianfox/tinygwiki/Inch-and-Millimeter-Units-Mode.md

 The current units mode setting is referred to as the 'prevailing units mode'.
 The prevailing units mode will remain in effect until:
 * It is changed by another G20 or G21 command
 * An M2 or M30 Program END is hit.
-At this point it will revert to the Default units ($gun).
-Note that a Program STOP (M0, M1) does not change the units mode.
+At this point it will revert to the Default units ($gun)<br>Note that a Program STOP (M0, M1) does not change the units mode.

 The units mode affects all the following:
 * Gcode execution, including: